1danielcoelho/ImageJ-Seg-FuzzyConnectedness/README.md

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).

 ## References
-UDUPA, J. K.; SAHA, P. K.; LOTUFO, R. A. Relative Fuzzy Connectedness and Object Definition: Theory, Algorithms, and Applications in Image Segmentation.
+* UDUPA, J. K.; SAHA, P. K.; LOTUFO, R. A. Relative Fuzzy Connectedness and Object Definition: Theory, Algorithms, and Applications in Image Segmentation.
 IEEE Transactions On Pattern Analysis And Machine Intelligence, v.
 24, n.
 11, p.
 1485-1500, 2002.
-NYÚL, L. G.; FALCÃO, A. X.; UDUPA, J. K. Fuzzy-connected 3D image segmentation at interactive speeds.
+* NYÚL, L. G.; FALCÃO, A. X.; UDUPA, J. K. Fuzzy-connected 3D image segmentation at interactive speeds.
+Graphical Models, v.
-Graphical Mo-dels, v.
 64, p.
 259-281, 2003
-WELFORD, B. P. Note on a method for calculating corrected sums of squares and products.
+* WELFORD, B. P. Note on a method for calculating corrected sums of squares and products.
 Technometrics 4(3):419–420, 1962